Regular colored graphs of positive degree: The core of a rooted colored graph

-\subsection{The core of a rooted colored graph}
+\section{The core of a rooted colored graph}

-\subsubsection{First attempts to define the core.}
+\subsection{First attempts to define the core}

-Let a \emph{melon} $m$ in a graph $G$ be an open subgraph of $G$ that consists of $D$ parallel edges joining two vertices, and two half-edges of the same color (one on each vertex of $m$).
-The \emph{melon removal} of $m$ in $G$ consists in deleting $m$ from $G$ and gluing the two resulting half-edges to recreate an edge.
+A \emph{melon with external color $c$} (or simply a \emph{melon}) $\mathbb{O}^c$ in a colored graph $G$ is an open colored subgraph of $G$ consisting of $D$ parallel edges joining two vertices, and two half-edges of color $c$ (one on each vertex of $\mathbb{O}^c$).
+Depending on the external color $c$, there are $D+1$ distinct types of melons.
+The \emph{melon removal} of $\mathbb{O}^c$ in $G$ consists in cutting the two edges of $G$ corresponding to the half-edges of $\mathbb{O}^c$, deleting $\mathbb{O}^c$, and gluing the two remaining half-edges to recreate an edge of color $c$ (see Fig.~\ref{fig:meloremove}).

 We would like to define the \emph{core} of a rooted colored graph as ``the'' graph obtained by a maximal sequence of melon removals.
 However in this ``definition'', it is not clear that the core is uniquely defined.
 We will therefore follow an alternative approach, which is reminiscent of an old result of Tutte \cite{tutte} about \emph{2-connected graphs}, that is, graphs that cannot be disconnected by removing a single vertex.
-In the modern phrasing of \cite{fusy}, Tutte's result states that any 2-connected graph $G=(X,E)$ can be decomposed into an arborescent structure called its RMT-tree by a careful analysis of all its 2-cuts, that is, its pairs $\{x,y\}$ of vertices such that $G|_{X\setminus\{x,y\}}$ is not connected.
+In the modern phrasing of \cite{fusy}, Tutte's result states that any 2-connected graph $G$ with set of vertices $\cV$ and set of edges $\cE$ (which we denote $G=(\cV,\cE)$) can be decomposed into an arborescent structure called its RMT-tree by a careful analysis of all its 2-cuts, that is, its pairs $\{x,y\}$ of vertices such that $G|_{\cV\setminus\{x,y\}}$ is not connected.
 Our interest in this result arises from the following lemma.

-\begin{lemma} Colored graphs are 2-connected. \end{lemma} \begin{proof} Consider a colored graph $G$ containing a white vertex $x$ such that $G'=G|_{X\setminus\{x\}}$ is not connected and let $C$ be a connected component of $G'$.
-Let $\ell$ denote the number of edges between $x$ and vertices of $C$.
+\begin{lemma} Non trivial colored graphs are 2-connected. \end{lemma} \begin{proof} Consider a colored graph $G=(\cV,\cE)$ containing a white vertex $w_{\circ}$ such that $G'=G|_{\cV\setminus\{w_{\circ}\}}$ is not connected and let $G_1$ be a connected component of $G'$.
+Let $\ell$ denote the number of edges between $w_{\circ}$ and vertices of $G_1$.
 By hypothesis there is at least one other connected component in $G'$ so that $1\leq \ell\leq D$.
-Let us consider the subgraph of $G$ induced by $x$ and the vertices of $C$.
-In this subgraph all black vertices and all white vertices except $x$ have degree $D+1$, while $x$ has degree $1\leq\ell\leq D$: double counting of edges yields a contradiction. \end{proof}
+Let us consider the subgraph of $G$ induced by $w_{\circ}$ and the vertices of $G_1$.
+In this subgraph all the black vertices and all the white vertices except $w_{\circ}$ have degree $D+1$, while $w_{\circ}$ has degree $1\leq\ell\leq D$: double counting of edges yields a contradiction.